The Art of Plaster: Advanced Techniques for Sculptural and Textural Masterpieces

 Color and Cultural Movements: A Historical Analysis

 Color has been important in many art movements in U.S. history.
-The Hudson River School painters used warm, idealized colors to paint nature scenes.
-American Impressionists used bright colors to capture light and atmosphere in their paintings.
+The Hudson River School painters used warm colors to paint beautiful nature scenes.
+American Impressionists used bright colors to show light and atmosphere.

 In the 1960s, psychedelic art used very bright, neon colors.
-Later, Minimalist art explored subtle relationships between similar colors.
+Later, Minimalist art explored subtle differences between similar colors.
 Each of these movements used color in new ways to express new ideas.

 Today's artists continue to find new ways to use color.
 Digital art allows for new ways to mix and change colors.
 Street art brings bright colors to city walls.
-These new trends show how culture keeps changing.
+These new trends show how art keeps changing with culture.

 Current Color Trends in the United States Art Scene